-Big data analytics are used to process a variety of data sources in order to perform certain procedures or analyses.
-This processing generates output datasets and informational products that may need to be kept up-to-date to ensure accuracy for those who depend upon the results.
+Big data analytics are used to process a variety of data sources to perform certain procedures or analyses.
+This processing generates output datasets and informational products that may need to be kept up to date to ensure accuracy for those who depend on the results.

-By scheduling a big data analytic to run periodically or at a recurring time, you can ensure the analytic is run at the desired frequency or interval to generate up-to-date outputs and informational products for use in your organization.
+By scheduling a big data analytic to run periodically or at a recurring time, you can ensure that the analytic is run at the appropriate frequency or interval to generate up-to-date outputs and informational products for use in your organization.

 Consider the following examples:

-- A transportation organization would like to generate a daily or weekly email report that indicates the total mileage driven by each of their vehicles or employees over that period of time
+- A transportation organization wants to generate a daily or weekly email report that indicates the total mileage driven by each of its vehicles or employees over that period of time

-- An environmental group would like to calculate statistics on one or multiple attributes from sensor readings across a region once a week to understand how environmental patterns change over time or change depending on conditions.
+- An environmental group wants to calculate statistics on one or multiple attributes from sensor readings across a region once a week to understand how environmental patterns change over time or change depending on conditions.